mikemerin/mikemerin.github.com/2017-11-24-PHP-through-Ruby.md

 //=> "Lilyana, the 8 year old dog."
 ```

 The problem with this type of interpolation though is it's fairly ugly to look at and can be very confusing when going back and forth between objects like `name/$name` and strings (especially in Ruby's case with the number needing to be converted to a string first).
-Thankfully both languages have a simpler way to do this:
+Thankfully both languages have a simpler way to do this, with Ruby using a pound sign `#` and PHP a dollar sign `$` (which is the same as JavaScript) followed by curly brackets `{}`:

 ```ruby
 # Ruby